5 Ways To Be Trans Inclusive at Work

 All of us have a responsibility to ensure that we can all bring our whole selves to work.
 This means that it’s not limited to trans people to change things – we can all do so much to change the experiences of our trans friends and work colleagues.
 Here are my five top recommendations to help your trans stakeholders to feel fully supported and accepted:

 Using the preferred pronouns of trans people is one of the simplest yet most important ways to show your support for your trans colleagues.
 Don’t shy away from asking “how do you prefer to be addressed?” if you’re unsure.
-You can take pronouns further across your organisation and encourage colleagues to add their pronouns to their automatic email signature (for instance, ‘Pronouns: She/Her’).
+You can take pronouns further across your organisation and encourage colleagues to display their pronouns on their email signatures.
 Not only does this create a sense of trans visibility but this also helps to avoid confusing a colleague’s pronouns who, for instance, has a gender-neutral name.

 2. Inclusive recruitment

 Whilst it’s important not to tokenise minority groups, it’s vital that your organisation reflects the society in which it sits.
 Just like all social minority groups, trans people will not instantaneously be attracted to your work.
 Although you might know how accepting and vibrant your office is, external applicants have no idea of the workplace culture towards trans topics.
 This is why your organisation must take special steps to show its commitment to and celebration of equality, diversity and inclusion.
 Listing the opportunities for new employees to involve themselves in diversity activities, such as network groups or events, will demonstrate your organisation’s regard for equality to the outside world.
 (See EW’s Inclusive Recruitment services to help embed this in your organisation).
 Many trans employees will consider this when applying for jobs as the opportunities you offer are usually indicative of workplace acceptance.

 3. Know your data